 Make sure you have the following in hand before you register:

-- The carte citoyen (citizen’s card) of each person you are registering;
+- The carte citoyen (Resident’s card) of each person you are registering;

 - A valid Visa or MasterCard credit card.

 Buy tickets to watch our shows from the comfort of your home via TUXEDO, our online ticket office.
 Visit saint-lambert.tuxedobillet.com for program details and to purchase your tickets.

 The library catalogue allows you to do searches of the library’s entire holdings and check document availability.
 It also gives you access to your personal file where you can see what documents you have on loan, renew them if need be, and reserve new documents.

 In addition, the catalogue allows you to access a number of online resources such as dictionaries, databases, and lists of reading suggestions.